pixel

 NAVIGATE: previous --> articles1.html next --> myths.html

-DEFRAGMENTING/MOVING THE XP'S PAGEFILE
+THE BEST PLACEMENT OF XP'S PAGEFILE

 COMPUTER-IDENTIFICATION ON THE NET